 In the most drastic stage of periodontal disease, the bone and the attachment of the gums to the teeth have been destroyed.
 This may cause your teeth to shift or loosen and can affect how your teeth come together.
 You may notice a bad taste or smell in your mouth.
 Proper dental care must be initiated to save the teeth or they may need to be removed.
 Professional intervention may involve pocket reduction therapy and bone grafting along with the incorporation of other therapies.

 Pocket reduction therapy is required for this form of periodontal disease when the gingival tissues have not resolved after initial treatment or tissue and root therapy.
 This is usually necessary when gingival tissues have not shrunk enough or when the supporting bone around the teeth has been lost.
-Since the gum tissue have not shrunk, they provide a greater place for bacteria to live and attack the bone and tissue causing further damage to occur.
+Since the gum tissue has not shrunk, they provide a greater place for bacteria to live and attack the bone and tissue causing further damage to occur.

 Pocket reduction is a periodontal disease therapy that turns or pulls back the gingival tissue, removes tartar and smoothes the roots so that the gingival tissue can reattach.
 Diseased tissue is also removed to allow the gingival tissue to heal.
 The gingival tissue is sutured back into place into a new position to make the gingival tissue snug around the tooth and aid in healing.
 Sometimes bone grafts may be necessary to correct for bony defects that occur around teeth and where roots divide to prevent loss of teeth.